Techtonica/curriculum/socioeconomic-differences/socioeconomic-differences.md

     3. Ask the students  specifically regarding the problems one faces in order to achieve promotion as "Class Straddlers".Ask them what they think are the appropriate measures to tackle the mentioned problems.

-### Supplemental Materials(15 minutes)
+### Supplemental Materials
-	  1. <https://genprogress.org/straddling-college-and-working-class/> - The following article derives a narrative about the problems working-class students face in elite schools and furthermore the effect of the problem may hinder their jobs too.
+1.[link](https://genprogress.org/straddling-college-and-working-class/) - The following article derives a narrative about the problems working-class students face in elite schools and furthermore the effect of the problem may hinder their jobs too.

-    2. <https://www.ridefreefearlessmoney.com/blog/2018/09/class-straddling-on-being-formerly-working-class/> - In the following article the author shares her personal experience regarding "class straddling".
+2.[link](https://www.ridefreefearlessmoney.com/blog/2018/09/class-straddling-on-being-formerly-working-class/) - In the following article the author shares her personal experience regarding "class straddling".
     3.Hidden Rules of Class at Work by Ruby K. Payne and Don L. Krabill 4.Hillbilly Elegy by J.D.
 Vance